Admiralty of the Noorderkwartier

-The Admiralty of the Noorderkwartier (Dutch, 'Northern Quarter'), also known as the Admiralty of West Friesland, was one of the five admiralties of the Dutch Republic, based at West Friesland, a region in the north of the province of Holland.
+The Admiralty of the Noorderkwartier (Dutch, 'Northern Quarter'), also known as the Admiralty of West Friesland, was one of the five admiralties of the Dutch Republic, based in West Friesland, a region in the north of the province of Holland.

 History

-It was set up on 6 March 1589 by a resolution of the States General of the Netherlands on instigation of Stadholder Maurits of Orange.
-It had its headquarters at Hoorn.
-After 1597 each three months the headquarters alternated with Enkhuizen, the other main port of the region.
+Originally part of the Admiralty of Amsterdam, regional rivalries within the province of Holland led to the creation of a separate Admiralty for the northern quarter of Holland on 6 March 1589 by a resolution of the States General of the Netherlands at the instigation of Stadholder Maurits of Orange.
+It had its first headquarters at Hoorn, but from 1597 the headquarters alternated every three months between Hoorn and Enkhuizen, the other main port of the region.
 The province of Holland had a Northern Quarter and a Southern Quarter.
 The admiralty was disestablished in 1795.

-Fleet guardians
+Flag Officers

-Known fleet guardians of the admiralty include:
+Known fleet flag officers of the admiralty include: